Malpas railway station

-Malpas railway station was a railway station that served the historic market town of Malpas, Cheshire on the Whitchurch and Tattenhall Railway or Chester-Whitchurch Branch Line.
-The station itself was located at Hampton Heath and was also known locally as Hampton Station.
+Malpas railway station was a railway station that served the market town of Malpas, Cheshire, on the Whitchurch and Tattenhall Railway or Chester–Whitchurch Branch Line.
+The station itself was at Hampton Heath and was also known locally as Hampton Station.

-History
+Opening

+The station opened on 1 October 1872 when the London and North Western Railway (L&NWR) opened the branch line between Whitchurch and Chester.

+Description

+It was located just south of Hampton Heath centre, where the road to Malpas (now the B5069, Chester Road) crossed the railway.
+Malpas village was 1.4 mi away from the station.

+The station had two platforms, one each side of the running lines, the northbound platform had a two-storey stone building providing a booking office, waiting room and a house for the station master, a parcels shed was adjacent to the main building and a canopy was provided covering part of the platform.

+The other platform had a wooden shelter.
+This platform was accessible via a path down from the road overbridge, access between the platforms was via a barrow crossing at the end of the platforms.

+There was a goods yard and shed to the north of the station on the western side of the lines, access to it was controlled by a small signal box.
+The goods yard was able to accommodate most types of goods including live stock and was equipped with a ten ton crane.

+Unusual visitors

 On the eve of an official visit to Chester in May 1917 during the First World War, the Royal Train carrying George V and Queen Mary stopped for the night at Malpas station.
 Troops from the Household Division guarded the area throughout the stay.

-In 1944, wounded German POWs captured in Normandy during Operation Overload were brought to Malpas before being transferred to the US Army hospital established just across the border in Penley, Wales.
+In 1944, wounded German POWs captured in Normandy during Operation Overlord were brought to Malpas before being transferred to the US Army hospital established just across the border in Penley, Wales.

-The track bed has been almost built on by industrial units but is still traceable.
-The station building has been restored.
-The buildings are now used as offices.